aafulei/cppp5e/01-getting-started/README.md

 ### Exercise 1.2

 > Change the program to return `-1`.
 A return value of `-1` is often treated as an indicator that the program failed.
-Recompile and rerun your program to see how your system treats a failure indicator from main.
+Recompile and rerun your program to see how your system treats a failure indicator from `main`.

 **Answer:**